The Configuration Management data base (CMDB) creates and maintains the logical

 upgrade the processor in a server, you can tell who or what will be affected during the

-Configuration items are a personal issue, because each customer has a unique environment.
+Configuration items differ from environment to environment because each customer has unique

-Details about the exact physical attributes of a computer may be needed by one customer, but may
+needs.
+Details about the exact physical attributes of a computer may be needed by one customer,

-represent meaningless data to another.
-The ServiceNow platform provides a mechanism to
+but may represent meaningless data to another.
+The NOW Platform provides a mechanism to easily

-easily define new classes of configuration items and new relationships that may exist between
+define new classes of configuration items and new relationships that may exist between CIs.
+New

-CI's.
-New classes can be defined that extend other classes.
-For example, a laptop class exists
+classes can be defined that extend other classes.
+For example, a laptop class exists that

-that extends the computer class.
+extends the computer class.
 The computer class itself extends the base CI class.
-Customer
+Customer class

 into the integration points for other ITIL processes.